 The Down Syndrome Clinic at Children’s Health℠ is a specialty clinic designed to provide comprehensive medical care, with a primary focus on behavioral health needs, to children with Down syndrome.
-At this multidisciplinary clinic, a team of a providers from different specialties come together to provide a variety of services, often within one visit.
+A team of providers from different disciplines come together to provide a variety of services, often within one visit.
 Providers include a Developmental-Behavioral Pediatrician, Developmental-Behavioral Pediatrics fellow, Developmental Nurse Practitioner, Geneticist, Clinical Nurse Specialist, Genetic Counselor, and Social Work.

 Down syndrome is a medical condition that occurs when an individual has a full or partial extra copy of chromosome 21.
 This additional genetic material alters the course of development and causes an increased risk for certain medical conditions such as congenital heart defects, respiratory and hearing problems, Alzheimer's disease, childhood leukemia and thyroid conditions.